 Pros:

-- Multifunctional hiking belt: can be used (to keep your pants up) as a belt, as a bottle opener, as a pack strap, etc.
+- Multifunctional hiking belt: can serve multiple purposes beyond just keeping your pants up as you can also use it as a bottle opener, as a pack strap, etc.

 Cons:

-- A bit long (you’ll have to cut it to length with a heated knife/pair of scissors or any other hot cutting tool you’ll be comfortable to do the job with)
+- A bit long so you’ll have to cut it to length using a heated knife or another hot cutting tool to ensure a clean and accurate cut

 Best for: Active use